rigoorozco/m2-artix7-accelerator-card/README.md

 You can read about it here: \
 https://docs.amd.com/r/en-US/ug994-vivado-ip-subsystems/Introduction-to-Block-Design-Containers

-This allows you to fix the address ranges and the interfaces between the static and reconfigurable regions.
+This allows you to fix the address ranges and the interfaces between the static and reconfigurable region.

 The contents of the Reconfigurable Partition are somewhat unfinished here.
 Right now I have a Block RAM instantiated that I plan on using to test read/writes.
 There are also some Xilinx DataMovers I threw in there to take up space.